-- Library Enhancements - Add method QPDFPageObjectHelper::externalizeInlineImages to convert inline images to regular images. - Add method QUtil::possible\repaired\encodings() to generate a list of strings that represent other ways the given string could have been encoded.
+- Add method QPDFPageObjectHelper::externalizeInlineImages to convert inline images to regular images. - Add method QUtil::possible_repaired_encodings() to generate a list of strings that represent other ways the given string could have been encoded.
 This is the method the QPDF CLI uses to generate the strings it tries when recovering incorrectly encoded Unicode passwords. - Add new versions of QPDFWriter::setR{3,4,5,6}EncryptionParameters that allow more granular setting of permissions bits.
-See QPDFWriter.hh for details. - Add new versions of the transcoders from UTF-8 to single-byte coding systems in QUtil that report success or failure rather than just substituting a specified unknown character. - Add method QUtil::analyze\encoding() to determine whether a string has high-bit characters and is appears to be UTF-16 or valid UTF-8 encoding. - Add new method QPDFPageObjectHelper::shallowCopyPage() to copy a new page that is a "shallow copy" of a page.
+See QPDFWriter.hh for details. - Add new versions of the transcoders from UTF-8 to single-byte coding systems in QUtil that report success or failure rather than just substituting a specified unknown character. - Add method QUtil::analyze_encoding() to determine whether a string has high-bit characters and is appears to be UTF-16 or valid UTF-8 encoding. - Add new method QPDFPageObjectHelper::shallowCopyPage() to copy a new page that is a "shallow copy" of a page.
 The resulting object is an indirect object ready to be passed to QPDFPageDocumentHelper::addPage() for either the original QPDF object or a different one.
 This is what the qpdf command-line tool uses to copy the same page multiple times from the same file during splitting and merging operations. - Add method QPDF::getUniqueId(), which returns a unique identifier for the given QPDF object.
 The identifier will be unique across the life of the application.
 The returned value can be safely used as a map key. - Add method QPDF::setImmediateCopyFrom.
 This further enhances qpdf's ability to allow a QPDF object from which objects are being copied to go out of scope before the destination object is written.
 If you call this method on a QPDF instances, objects copied from this instance will be copied immediately instead of lazily.
 This option uses more memory but allows the source object to go out of scope before the destination object is written in all cases.
-See comments in QPDF.hh for details. - Add method QPDFPageObjectHelper::getAttribute for retrieving an attribute from the page dictionary taking inheritance into consideration, and optionally making a copy if your intention is to modify the attribute. - Fix long-standing limitation of QPDFPageObjectHelper::getPageImages so that it now properly reports images from inherited resources dictionaries, eliminating the need to call QPDFPageDocumentHelper::pushInheritedAttributesToPage in this case. - Add method QPDFObjectHandle::getUniqueResourceName for finding an unused name in a resource dictionary. - Add method QPDFPageObjectHelper::getFormXObjectForPage for generating a form XObject equivalent to a page.
+See comments in QPDF.hh for details.

+- Add method QPDFPageObjectHelper::getAttribute for retrieving an attribute from the page dictionary taking inheritance into consideration, and optionally making a copy if your intention is to modify the attribute. - Fix long-standing limitation of QPDFPageObjectHelper::getPageImages so that it now properly reports images from inherited resources dictionaries, eliminating the need to call QPDFPageDocumentHelper::pushInheritedAttributesToPage in this case. - Add method QPDFObjectHandle::getUniqueResourceName for finding an unused name in a resource dictionary. - Add method QPDFPageObjectHelper::getFormXObjectForPage for generating a form XObject equivalent to a page.
 The resulting object can be used in the same file or copied to another file with copyForeignObject.
 This can be useful for implementing underlay, overlay, n-up, thumbnails, or any other functionality requiring replication of pages in other contexts. - Add method QPDFPageObjectHelper::placeFormXObject for generating content stream text that places a given form XObject on a page, centered and fit within a specified rectangle.
-This method takes care of computing the proper transformation matrix and may optionally compensate for rotation or scaling of the destination page. - Build Improvements - Add new configure option --enable-avoid-windows-handle, which causes the preprocessor symbol AVOID\WINDOWS\HANDLE to be defined.
-When defined, qpdf will avoid referencing the Windows HANDLE type, which is disallowed with certain versions of the Windows SDK.
+This method takes care of computing the proper transformation matrix and may optionally compensate for rotation or scaling of the destination page. - Exit codes returned by QPDFJob::run() and the C API wrappers are now defined in qpdf/Constants.h in the qpdf_exit_code_e type so that they are accessible from the C API.
+They were previously only defined as constants in qpdf/QPDFJob.hh.